-September 15th – Andean tuber cake/ Traditional stuffed hot pepper and shrimp / Sweet Rocoto ice cream
+Nov 24 – Traditional stuffed hot pepper and shrimp / Sweet Rocoto ice cream

 Marilú Madueño is the Executive Chef of the Huaca Pucllana Restaurant, a graduate of the Le Cordon Bleu school in Paris, she has complemented her studies by working in renowned restaurants in Lima and abroad.
 At the Huaca Pucllana restaurant he works with native ingredients to present the flavors of Peru in a contemporary way.
 He has participated in different cooking festivals abroad to publicize and promote Peruvian cuisine in the world.
 In 2017 she won the SUMMUM award for Best Female Chef.

-September 20th. – Salmon Poke Bowl & takiti/ crispy tuna cones/ fish tacos Ensenada style
+Dec 08 – Salmon Poke Bowl & takiti/ Crispy tuna cones/ Fish tacos Ensenada style

 At the age of 23, Adrianzén had taken some courses in Business Administration and, later, Journalism.
 In addition, he was also doing an internship in a restaurant, a job that did not fully captivate him then.